sandworm-hq/sandworm-audit/README.md

 <!-- A spacer -->
 <p>&nbsp;</p>

-Beautiful Visualizations For Your App's Dependencies 🪱
+Beautiful Security & License Compliance Reports For Your App's Dependencies 🪱

-* Outputs SVGs
+* Free & Open Source
+* Scans for vulnerabilities, license, and misc issues
+* Configurable license compliance policy
+* Outputs easy to grok SVG dependency tree & treemap representations
   * Powered by D3
   * Overlays security vulnerabilities
   * Overlays package license info
+* Outputs CSV of all dependencies & license info
+* Outputs all reports in JSON format
 * Works with npm, yarn, and pnpm
 * Made by the team behind [Sandworm](https://sandworm.dev/) - Easy auditing & sandboxing for your JavaScript dependencies